-All inference in logistic regression models are based on asymptotics, i.e. assuming that you have a lot of data!
+All inference in logistic regression models are based on asymptotics , i.e. assuming that you have a lot of data !

-Rule of thumb:

-You should have at least 10 events per variable (parameter) in the model.
+Rule of thumb: You should have at least 10 events per variable (parameter) in the model.

-Large standard errors typical indicate that you have to little information concerning the variable and that the estimate and standard error are not valid.
+A large standard error typically indicates that you have too little information concerning the variable and that the estimate and standard error are not valid.

-Lower your ambitions or get more data!
+Lower your ambitions or get more data !

-Exact methods exist, but only one (expensive) program can do it.
+A exact methods exists, but only one (expensive) program can do it.